 To do a water budget, list all the dams by paddock and calculate the water available in each one.
-Add these quantities together to find out the total water available on your farm.
-Using this figure and the total water required by stock, based on Table 2.1, determine how many animals you can carry through.

 Animal requirements

 The amount of water an animal requires will depend on a number of factors, including:

 - the class of animal (a lactating cow will require significantly more water than a dry cow or yearling steer) - the temperature and season (cattle consume significantly more water in summer and during high temperatures) - the feed on offer (grains are a dry feed, while pasture contains some moisture) - the quality of the water (water with higher salt levels will increase consumption).